otissv/is-schema-valid/README.md

 Schema validation for object literals.

-##Installation
+## Installation
 `npm install is-schema-valid`

-##Usage
+## Usage
-The isSchemaValid method takes a schema and returns a function that takes an object.
+The isSchemaValid method takes a schema and returns a function that takes an object literal to be validated.

-The returning function checks if object literal is the correct schema and returns an object with a valid key.
-Valid key will be true if the object passes or false if the object fails.
+The returning function validates the object against the schema and returns an object with a valid key.
+True if the object passes or false if the object fails.

 ```
 import isSchema from 'is-schema-valid';